 Zombie Boy the Brand

-Since 2011, his international brand has exponentially grown to include modeling on the fashion runways of Paris, Milan, Berlin, Warsaw, New York and Toronto as well as an array of music and unique film projects (an appearance at the Cannes Film Festival to promote Arte’s Tracs feature film “Superheros”), and international guest appearances on Austria’s Next Top Model, Germany’s Next Top Model with Heidi Klum, two appearances on the Food Network’s Bitchin Kitchen and the opening gala of the Montreal International Comedy Festival for the Francophone comic Jean Francois Mercier.
+His international brand has exponentially grown to include modeling on the fashion runways of Paris, Milan, Berlin, Prague, Warsaw, Rio, New York and Toronto as well as an array of music and unique film projects (an appearance at the Cannes Film Festival to promote Arte’s Tracs feature film “Superheros”), and international guest appearances on Austria’s Next Top Model, Germany’s Next Top Model with Heidi Klum, appearances on the Food Network’s Bitchin Kitchen and the opening gala of the Montreal International Comedy Festival for the Francophone comic Jean Francois Mercier.

-Recently Zombie Boy was signed to become the face of the iconic J-Zee RocaWear EU line.
-In April 2013 Rico will be featured in the internationally acclaimed Grevin Wax Museum’s Montreal opening, in a Mugler design styled by his former mentor, Nicola Formichetti.
+In 2013 Zombie Boy was signed to become the face of the iconic J-Zee RocaWear EU line.
+In April 2013 Rico was featured in the internationally acclaimed Grevin Wax Museum’s Montreal opening, in a Mugler design styled by his former mentor, Nicola Formichetti.